MicrosoftDocs/windows-driver-docs/windows-driver-docs-pr/debugger/bug-check-0xd1--driver-irql-not-less-or-equal.md

 - Marking code as pageable when it must be non-pageable (e.g., because the code acquires a spinlock, or is called in a DPC).

-- Calling a function that cannot be called at DISPATCH_LEVEL while at DISPATCH_LEVEL;
+- Calling a function that cannot be called at DISPATCH_LEVEL while at DISPATCH_LEVEL.

-- Forgetting to release a spinlock
+- Forgetting to release a spinlock.

+- If the first parameter has the same value as the fourth parameter, and the third parameter indicates an execute operation, this bug check was likely caused by a driver that was trying to execute code when the code itself was paged out.

 Resolution